ibm-cloud-docs/secrets-manager-cli-plugin/secrets-manager-cli.md

 <dd>The minimum value is `0`.</dd>
 </dl>

-### ibmcloud secrets-manager secret (Get a secret)
+### ibmcloud secrets-manager secret
 {: #secrets-manager-cli-secret-command}

 Retrieves a secret and its details by specifying the ID of the secret.

 A successful `GET /api/v1/secrets/{secret_type}/{id}` returns the secret data that is associated with your secret, along with other metadata.

 **Tip:** If you need to view only the details of a specified secret without retrieving its value, use [`GET /api/v1/secrets/{secret_type}/{id}/metadata`](#get-secret-metadata).

 ```sh